Other / mixed grade configuration · Lancaster, PA

 How many students attend Washington El Sch?

 Washington El Sch has 467 students enrolled.
-It is a other school in Lancaster, PA.
+It is a public school in Lancaster, PA.

 What is the student-teacher ratio at Washington El Sch?